 Being a stay-at-home mom for my 3 kids has been the best decision I have ever made.
 This love letter to my family lets them know how important they are to me, plus I have this free heart printable stating my mantra, family is everything.

 Valentine’s Day is one of those holidays where many of us shake our head in confusion.
-I have expressed before my husband’s personal disdain for this “Hallmark Holiday,” and I don’t completely disagree with him.
 But having young kids, who are still wide-eyed and without cynicism, I find myself celebrating this day of love.

 Although I am not sharing a recipe today, I do have this free heart printable (pictured at the top of the post).
 It’s a little something to share with all of you, who have been kind enough to read my blog and make my recipes.
 Sharing the love, baby.

-And to celebrate Valentine’s Day after spending these past two weeks hanging out with sick kids at home, I have this love letter to my family to share:
+And to celebrate Valentine’s Day, I have this love letter to my family to share:

 To say that I love you would be the greatest understatement ever uttered.
 I thought I knew everything until you entered my life.
 I thought I understood love, sacrifice and joy until you all entered my life.

 To my Young Professor, you are my first born, my eldest child.
 All of my mistakes seem to fall on you, as I experimented with different parent techniques trying to teach you life’s lessons.
 You have always acted and spoken years ahead of you, and sometimes I forget that you are just my little boy.

 I love your sense of humor, your belly laugh and how you tear up when that sad song comes on in “The Polar Express” (even though you are almost twelve).
 You received your love of reading and ease with technology from me, your intestinal track is all your dad.

 You are an amazing boy and I fear the day you grow up and leave me, so I will hug you all the time and slobber your face with kisses even when you are 6 feet tall, so be prepared.